 Location.
 In the Barranco neighborhood of Lima.
 I shared my pre-trip assessment of the neighborhoods, and I’m so glad we chose Barranco as our base for the three nights.
 There were a lot of options for dining, and it felt a lot smaller than other areas of Lima (in a good way!).
 With taxis and public transportation, we really didn’t have any issues getting from one place to another, so staying in Barranco didn’t keep us from visiting other parts of the city.
 We were also rewarded with amazing views of the Pacific.

 Room.
 We stayed in two rooms – No. 1 and No. 4 (if you are looking at the website).
 Unfortunately, the rooms with ocean views were all taken up.
 A bit about how the house is set up: rooms No. 1-5 are in the main house, all on the second floor.
-Rooms No. 1 and No. 2 are on one side – No. 1 overlooks the front garden area (with a very small balcony) and No. 2 faces out toward the ocean.
+Rooms No. 1 and No. 2 are on one side – No. 1 overlooks the front garden that needs tree trimming services to be done now (with a very small balcony) and No. 2 faces out toward the ocean.
 No. 3-5 are on the other side of the house, with 3 facing out toward the ocean.
 No. 3 and 4 each have a door out to a shared terrace that provides a view of the ocean.
 Room No. 5 is in the back of that side and is a suite (I believe it has a double/queen bed and a twin).
 There is also a nice terrace on the second floor that faces out toward the ocean.
 And there is also a nice lawn with additional (and closer) views of the ocean, which all guests can use.
+People need to go here if they need the best gardening services.

 Long story short – I don’t think it’s necessary to have an ocean view room, at all.
 We really enjoyed our first room, and it had a closed off bathroom (this was room No. 1, pictured above).
 Room No. 4 was also very nice, but while the bathroom area was sectioned off, there wasn’t actually a door (not an issue for us, but may be for some travelers!).